cnrancher/docs/content/rke/latest/en/etcd-snapshots/_index.md

 >**Warning:** Restoring an etcd snapshot deletes your current etcd cluster and replaces it with a new one.
 Before you run the `rke etcd snapshot-restore` command, you should back up any important data in your cluster.

 The snapshot used to restore your etcd cluster can either be stored locally in `/opt/rke/etcd-snapshots` or from a S3 compatible backend.
-The S3 backend option is available as of v0.2.0.
+The S3 backend option is 可用版本 v0.2.0.

 ### Options for `rke etcd snapshot-restore`